 Linda’s isn’t exactly a dive bar, but it’s also not where you bring your country club friends who wear plaid golf pants.
 It’s the perfect spot for a shot-and-beer combo, or you can sip a great local cider or a margarita.
 There’s a big back patio, taxidermy, arcade machines, and a fun crowd at all times.
 The jukebox tunes don’t stop, and the snacks are good too (despite the inevitably long wait for food).
 We don’t have any idea who Linda is, but she rocks.

 Go ahead and picture the most stereotypical representation of a biergarten you can dream up.
 This is Rein Haus, and it’s actually great.
-This place is huge and packed to the brim with long wooden tables, bratwurst, and college students who managed to sneak in with their fake ID’s.
+This place is huge and packed to the brim with long wooden tables, bratwurst, and college students.
 If you can get past the fact that the line to the bathroom will be excruciating and that most of the people here are basically children, bring the gang and pound liters of interesting beers in glass boots, eat comically large pretzels, and pay the eight dollars an hour to play bocce ball super competitively until you basically hate your friends.
 Prost.

-Bar Vacilando is the relatively new, vibey cocktail bar that must be a total secret, because it’s typically pretty empty.
+Bar Vacilando is the kind of new, vibey cocktail bar that must be a total secret, because it’s typically pretty empty.
 But this works to your advantage for any situation where you’d prefer to be able to hear your conversation and not wait 20 minutes for a gimlet.
-The cocktails are also good (get the Honey Badger) and priced suspiciously reasonably, and there’s a hidden back patio that looks like an Anthropologie photoshoot waiting to happen.
+The cocktails are also good (get the Honey Badger) and priced suspiciously reasonably, and there’s a hidden back patio that looks like the outdoor lounge of a desert resort.

 Captain Black’s isn’t much on the inside, but you’re definitely coming here when the weather’s warm for rotating draught cocktails and killer fried chicken on the rooftop patio.
-It’s the perfect place to day drink away your Sunday afternoon, and to instagram your Tito’s and lemonade held up toward the sky while everyone around you groans (and then does the same).
+It’s the perfect place to day drink away your Sunday afternoon, and to take phone photos your Tito’s and lemonade held up toward the sky while everyone around you groans (and then does the same).

 Nothing makes us feel more alive than drinking while sitting on a pew inside a renovated mortuary.
 The Pine Box has the shell of a funeral home but the trendy atmosphere of a cool beer bar with tons of taps.
 Great for a casual weeknight drink/brick oven pizza or a pitstop during a bar-hopping spree.
 Either way, even if it doesn’t exactly pair with your triple IPA, get the big ass chocolate chunk cookie.